typetron/typetron.org/tutorials/twitter-clone/likes.md

 }
 ```

-The _withCount_ method will return all the tweets with their properties but also and additional property _likesCount_
+The _withCount_ method will return all the tweets with their properties but also an additional property _likesCount_,
 which is the number of likes a tweet has.

 One last thing we need to add is to return some sort of information if the currently logged-in user liked a tweet or